 Your child might have picked up a new hobby, like cooking.
 This may be a way for them to feel in control over how certain dishes are prepared or it could be their preoccupation with food as a signal from their brain that it needs energy.
 Your child could be cooking or baking for others more often, but never sampling the meals or desserts they prepared.
 This newfound hobby is a staple for those struggling with eating disorders.

 If you believe your child is showing warning signs of an eating disorder, the best thing you can do is to talk to them in a loving and compassionate way to express your concerns.
 Eating disorders thrive in secrecy, so the sooner you are able to address any red flags and warning signs, the sooner your child can get the help they need.
 Reach out to your child’s pediatrician to share your concerns and can help detect the onset of an eating disorder.
-The earlier you intervene, the greater the chance that your child will make a full recovery.
+The earlier you intervene and start to assemble the necessary specialists, the greater the chance that your child will make a full recovery.

 - The National Center on Addiction and Substance Abuse (CASA) at Columbia University.
 Food for Thought: Substance Abuse and Eating Disorders.
 The National Center on Addiction and Substance Abuse (CASA) Columbia University; New York: 2003.